JeffreyPanotes/osticket-prereqs/README.md

 <img src="https://i.imgur.com/CwPxgr2.png" height="80%" width="80%" alt=" Steps"/>
 </p>
 <p>
-Fromthis point to check IIS type in 127.0.0.1 and you will notice there is an error.
+From this point to check IIS type in (http://127.0.0.1/) and you will notice there is an error.To correct this we still need to download and turn on features in windows.
 </p>
 <br />
 </p>